 Getting Chase Cards After 5/24

-There are two common options to make getting Chase cards easier once you have hit five cards in 24 months.
+There a few ways to get Chase cards impacted by the 5/24 rule once you have hit five cards in 24 months.

-The second method is less predictable and what most of us will have to try.
-You can go to your local Chase branch and ask a bank representative to see if you are pre-approved for any cards.
+None of the remaining methods are predictable.
+The most common is to go to your local Chase branch and ask a bank representative to see if you are pre-approved for any cards.
 Be ready to provide some personal information so they can check.

 What Chase Cards Does This Impact

-Now that you have an understanding of 5/24 and how to approach it, let’s look at the cards that are impacted.
+Now that you have an understanding of the Chase 5/24 rule and how to approach it, let’s look at the cards that are impacted.
 The cards below are very difficult to acquire if you have already opened five cards from any bank in the last 24 months:

 - Chase Sapphire Reserve